Visiting Dian Fossey Tombs – Dian Fossey Grave Hike at only $ 75

 During her second visit to Africa, she decided to settle in Congo’s Virunga National Park but due to constant insecurity, she decided to move to Rwanda.
 She found refuge in Volcanoes National Park, where she set up the Karisoke Research Center on the foothills of Karisimbi and Bisoke Volcanoes.

-She began studying about these Giant Apes and developed deep love and passion for them.
-During her time in Volcanoes National Park, she formed friendships with communities and mountain gorillas, became enemies with different individuals whose interests weren’t in mountain gorilla conservation.
+She began studying these Giant Apes and developed a deep love and passion for them.
+During her time in Volcanoes National Park, she formed friendships with communities and mountain gorillas and became enemies with different individuals whose interests weren’t in mountain gorilla conservation.

-One of the mountain gorillas who developed a strong bond with Dian Fossey was Digit, but unfortunately was killed by poachers.
-This broadened Dian Fossey’s focus to law enforcement as well as a way of protecting the mountain gorillas and in so doing, she made more enemies that costed her life in 1985.
+One of the mountain gorillas who developed a strong bond with Dian Fossey was Digit but unfortunately was killed by poachers.
+This broadened Dian Fossey’s focus to law enforcement as well as a way of protecting the mountain gorillas and in so doing, she made more enemies that cost her life in 1985.

 Dian Fossey was found dead in her cabin on 25th Dec of that year and in subsequent years, the Dian Fossey Fund was established to continue her legacy.

-The visit to Tombs of Dian Fossey, like most tourist activities in Volcanoes National Park starts with registration and briefing at Kinigi Park headquarters.
+The visit to Dian Fossey tombs, like most tourist activities in Volcanoes National Park, starts with registration and briefing at Kinigi Park headquarters.

-Dian Fossey HikeIt usually starts in the morning with briefing on the dos and don’ts of the activity.
-Later at 8:00am, visitors hop into their safari vehicles for a 30-minute transfer to the trailhead at the base of Mount Bisoke.
+Dian Fossey HikeIt usually starts in the morning with a briefing on the dos and don’ts of the activity.
+Later at 8:00 am, visitors hop into their safari vehicles for a 30-minute transfer to the trailhead at the base of Mount Bisoke.

 A walking stick is provided free of charge at this point and visitors interested in hiring porters are also allowed to do so.